Corporate Governance and External Peer Review

 [a]n Actuary who issues an Actuarial Communication shall take appropriate steps to ensure that the Actuarial Communication is clear and appropriate to the circumstances and its intended audience and satisfies applicable standards of practice.

-(A)n actuarial report should identify the data, assumptions, and methods used by the actuary with sufficient clarity that another actuary qualified in the same practice area could make an objective appraisal of the reasonableness of the actuary's work as presented in the actuary's report.
+In the actuarial report, the actuary should state the actuarial findings, and identify the methods, procedures, assumptions, and data used by the actuary with sufficient clarity that another actuary qualified in the same practice area could make an objective appraisal of the reasonableness of the actuary's work as presented in the actuarial report.

 The scope of an external peer review is very similar to the objective appraisal described in the above statement.
 To this end, Pinnacle's approach to external peer review applies a series of evaluation criteria that allows an objective appraisal of the actuarial report and the data, methods, and assumptions underpinning the analysis.